wahaj1981/cne340_fp/README.md

 Key Objectives:

 Data Collection: Gather historical gold price data from reliable sources such as the World Gold Council and Yahoo Finance API.
+We used https://auronum.co.uk/gold-price-news/historic-gold-price-data/

 Data Storage & Processing: Store and process data securely in a WAMP-based database using Python and Pandas for analysis.